industrialist/weather-generator/README.md

 3. Elevation Source File

  Unfortunately, github.com has a max file size of 100mb.
-In order for the program to run without crashing, put unzip the elevation file and place it in the working directory.
+In order for the program to run without crashing, unzip the elevation file and place it in the working directory.

 #### Running the Program

 ###### Linux

-Check your version of Java.
-This program assumes version 1.8 or higher.
+Check your version of Java and maven.
+This program assumes Java version 1.8 or higher and maven version 3.3.9.

+`java --version
-`java --version`
+mvn --version`

 Clone the repository into a new directory:

 `git clone https://www.github.com/ramboze/weather-generator.git`

-Place the D2 elevation bitmap file in the newly created directory.
+Unzip the D2 elevation bitmap file:

-Now, you need to compile the source code and run the generated .class file.
-The simplest method for this is to import the project into intelliJ and run it in the IDE.

-You can compile it manually however you will need to manage the dependencies from both source files as well as ensure your classpath is set appropriatetly to point to the compiled .class files.

-> I will write a makefile for this in the future.
+`cd weather-generator
+unzip elev_D2.bmp.zip`

+Compile using maven:

+`mvn compile`

+Run using Javac:

+`java -cp ./target/classes dev.weather_generator.WeatherGenerator`

 ###### Mac